ypyl/ypyl.github.io/Blog/Investing/2023-10-07-Investment-instruments.md

 - Asset Allocation: Growth portfolios are heavily weighted toward stocks, with minimal exposure to bonds.
 Common allocations include 70% stocks and 30% bonds, 80% stocks and 20% bonds, or even 100% stocks.

 - Risk Tolerance: Investors in a growth portfolio are comfortable with high levels of risk and are willing to withstand significant short-term market volatility.
 They prioritize long-term wealth accumulation over current income.

-Growth portfolios aim for substantial long-term capital growth, making them suitable for investors with a high risk tolerance and a focus on accumulating wealth over an extended period.
-The high allocation to stocks provides the potential for impressive returns, but investors should be prepared for significant market volatility and short-term losses along the way.

 ## References